 Who is the artist of "William Boxall"?

-The painting "William Boxall" is created by Anna Lea Merritt, a notable artist of the late 19th century known for her contributions to portraiture and symbolism.
+The painting "William Boxall" was created by Anna Lea Merritt, a notable artist of the late 19th century known for her portraiture and symbolic works.

-What artistic techniques did Anna Lea Merritt employ in this painting?
+What techniques did Anna Lea Merritt use in this painting?

-The painting may include symbolic elements such as the use of light and shadow to represent knowledge and enlightenment, reflecting Boxall's intellectual pursuits in art.
+The painting may include symbolic elements such as the choice of clothing and background, which reflect the social status and intellectual pursuits of Boxall, emphasizing his role in the art community.

-What is the composition style of "William Boxall"?
+What is the significance of the color palette used in "William Boxall"?